The Animal-AI Environment: A Virtual Laboratory For Comparative Cognition and Artificial Intelligence Research: The Animal-AI Environment: A Comprehensive Overview

-In ``Play Mode'', the user has a choice of three camera angles. `First-person view' takes the perspective of the agent. `Third-person view' follows the agent around from a perspective slightly above and behind the agent. `Birds-eye view' observes the arena in its entirety from above.
-In ``Play Mode'', the environment returns a 1200$\times$800 pixel display by default.
+To replicate the view of an animal in a laboratory, the agent observes the environment from a first-person perspective, both in ``Play Mode'' and ``Training Mode''.
+Two further perspectives are offered in ``Play Mode''. `Third-person view' follows the agent around from a perspective slightly above and behind the agent. `Birds-eye view' offers a view of the arena in its entirety from above.
+These perspectives are offered so that researchers can view their experimental designs from multiple perspectives.
 Researchers can specify whether players in ``Play Mode'' can change their camera angle, and which camera angle should be the default.
-In ``Training Mode'', the API only returns the `First-person view'.
+In ``Training Mode'', the API only returns the `First-person view' to simulate the perspective of an animal in the laboratory.
 The number of pixels or raycasts (another form of visual observation; see Section \ref{sec:RL-setup}) in this image is configurable.

 The \texttt{Arena} object can be configured to have `lights out' periods, in which all pixels or raycasts in the `first-person view' are replaced with zeros.
 For a human player, this results in a black screen.
 Lights out periods can be specified for specific time step intervals, or on an alternating schedule.